MarcioFCMartins/hex-panel/README.md

 ![](README_files/figure-commonmark/unnamed-chunk-3-1.png)

 It’s not bad at all!
-But I want to add some randomness to it.
-To do so, I will use the **perlin noise** algorithm to increase the variability of the panel.
+But I want to add some "organic" look to it.
+To do so, I will use the **perlin noise** algorithm to add additional variation to the hexagon distribution.
 This algorithm generates a matrix of spatially correlated random numbers.
 This means that the probability matrix will have some terrain-like properties, and there will be “spots” where the probability of coloring is higher than others.